CodeWizard6/Pen-testing-blog/_Web-Applications/Love.md

 Security best practices and controls that can block and / or mitigate the effects of this vulnerability include the following:

-* Do not non administratrive users to install applications or files on machines without a valid business use case.
+* Do not allow non administratrive users to install applications or files on machines by disabling this setting unless there is a valid business use case.
 Restrict what access privilges normal user accounts have to only the access necessary for a user to do his or her job role.